-Therefore, there would be a less than significant impact to species, riparian habitat or other sensitive communities and wetlands.
-There are no natural or permanent bodies of water within the proposed public street alignment or in the immediate vicinity of project area.
+Therefore, there will be no significant impacts to species, riparian habitat or other sensitive communities and wetlands.
+There are also no natural or permanent bodies of water within the proposed public street alignment or in the immediate vicinity of project area.
 The proposed project would have no impact on the movement of migratory fish or wildlife species or on established wildlife corridors or wildlife nursery sites.
 No local policies regarding biological resources are applicable to the subject site and there would be no impacts with regard to those plans.